Welcome to

 OUR MISSIONS

-Examining how the planning profession and its education can embrace the digital revolution in a more thorough and proactive way.
+Leading the planning profession and its education to thoroughly and proactively embrace the digital revolution.

 OUR GOALS